Filing a Car Insurance Claim

 Utah uses no-fault rules for injuries.
 As a result, certain medical bills will be covered by your own policy through personal injury protection, or PIP.
 By law, PIP provides at least 3,000 dollars in medical benefits per person, and it can also include limited wage loss and household services depending on your policy.
 These benefits are paid without deciding who caused the crash.

 For insurance policies issued or renewed after January 1, 2025, the liability limits have been changed.
 There are now minimums of 30,000 dollars for personal injury, 65,000 dollars for accidents, and 25,000 dollars for property damage.
 Some drivers choose a single combined limit of 90,000 dollars.
-Higher limits are allowed and can be smart if you have assets to protect.
+Higher limits are allowed and can be smart if you have assets to protect, especially when considering how much car insurance goes up after an accident.

-Uninsured motorists, called UM, and underinsured motorists, called UIM, are powerful add-ons.
+Uninsured and underinsured motorist coverage can be powerful add-ons.
 Utah insurers must offer them, and any rejection must be in writing.
 If a driver who hit you has no insurance or too little, these coverages can step in after you meet Utah’s injury threshold.
 Check your policy to confirm you have not waived them.

 How To Deal With A Utah Crash After It Happens?

 First, check for injuries and get to a safe spot.
-Call 911.
+Call 911 and learn how to report a car accident properly.
 In Utah, drivers are required to call the police if anyone is injured or if property damage is estimated at 2,500 dollars.
 If officers do not make a report on scene, the state may require a written report within 10 days.
 When in doubt, call.

 Collect the basics:

 Speak in simple facts.
 Do not guess about speed or fault.
 See a doctor soon, even if you feel mostly okay.
 Injury symptoms may not appear for a day or two after they have been sustained.
 Save every bill and discharge note.
-This paper trail proves your injury claim later.
+This paper trail and other car accident evidence prove your injury claim later.

 It is imperative that you inform your insurer immediately.
 Early notice helps avoid coverage disputes and speeds up PIP payments.
-Order the police report once it is ready and keep it with your file.
+Order Utah car accident police reports once they are ready and keep them with your file.

 How To File Your Claim Without Tripping Over Rules